Skip to content

 # 0

-You now have eveything needed to deposit the initial 10,000 BERA.
+You now have everything needed to deposit the initial 10,000 BERA.

 Step 3: Send registration transaction

 You will now send the above transaction onto the chain.
-Use Metamask on the block explorer, or use cast to interact with BeaconDeposit.
+We are calling the deposit function on the BeaconDeposit contract:

 function deposit(